SEE Shore Photography

 After you purchase a camera, I would highly recommend that you purchase a UV filter or otherwise known as a protection filter for your lens.
 I recommend manufacturer's like, Hoya, Tiffen, or B+W.

 The bottom line is it really is the best way to protect your camera lens.
 Meaning it will keep your lens free of scratches and glass breakage.
 If you scratch your lens, you will have to replace that entire and very costly lens.
 If you scratch your filter, you will just have to replace that inexpensive filter.
 Filters generally cost about $15-$40.
-Check the back of your camera's lens cap for the filter size you should buy, i.e. 55 mm
+Check the back of your camera's lens cap for the filter size you should buy, i.e. 55 mm UV filter

 Where to Shop?

 The following photography stores are recommended because we have been sending our students, as well as, going their ourselves for almost twenty years.
-That is why we can ONLY recommend the following stores with great confidence:
+That is why I can ONLY recommend the following stores with great confidence:

-Hunt's Photo and Video, 101 Main St. Melrose, MA 02176 781-662-8822 (the largest camera store in New England) You can get all the supplies needed for class, good prices and ask for my husband, Brad. :)
+Hunt's Photo and Video, 101 Main St. Melrose, MA 02176 781-662-8822 (the largest camera store in New England) You can get all the supplies needed for class, good prices and ask for my husband, Brad. :) There are also locations in Boston, Manchester, NH and Portland, Maine.

 B & H Photo and Video, 420 9TH Ave.
 NEW YORK, NY 10001 800.606.6969

+An AMAZINGLY LARGE selection of everything a photographer could ever want at great prices and free shipping.
 They have some of the best selection of non-grey market products = You will get a warranty from the camera company. www.bhphotovideo.com

 Adorama -They are one of the only stores around that commits to not selling grey market equipment.
 Great prices and selection too.
 800-223.2500. http://www.adorama.com